jekil/awesome-hacking/_pages/index.rst

 - `Linux Exploit Suggester <https://github.com/PenturaLabs/Linux_Exploit_Suggester>`_ - Linux Exploit Suggester; based on operating system release number.
 - `Linux-exploit-suggester <https://github.com/mzet-/linux-exploit-suggester>`_ - Linux privilege escalation auditing tool.
 - `Metasploit Framework <http://www.metasploit.com/>`_ - Exploitation framework.
+- `MeterSSH <https://github.com/trustedsec/meterssh>`_ - A way to take shellcode, inject it into memory then tunnel whatever port you want to over SSH to mask any type of communications as a normal SSH connection.
+The way it works is by injecting shellcode into memory, then wrapping a port spawned (meterpeter in this case) by the shellcode over SSH back to the attackers machine.
+Then connecting with meterpreter's listener to localhost will communicate through the SSH proxy, to the victim through the SSH tunnel.
+All communications are relayed through the SSH tunnel and not through the network.
 - `Nessus <http://www.tenable.com/products/nessus-vulnerability-scanner>`_ - Vulnerability, configuration, and compliance assessment.
 - `Nexpose <https://www.rapid7.com/products/nexpose/>`_ - Vulnerability Management & Risk Management Software.
 - `OpenVAS <http://www.openvas.org>`_ - Open Source vulnerability scanner and manager.